-If a female is pregnant, she should be offered the vaccine as soon as possible after pregnancy.
-If a woman finds out she is pregnant after she has started a course of HPV vaccine, she should complete her pregnancy before finishing the two dose course.
+If a woman is pregnant, she should be offered the vaccine as soon as possible after pregnancy.
 Routine questioning about last menstrual period and/or pregnancy testing is not required prior to HPV vaccination.

-There are no specific safety concerns with a female receiving the HPV vaccine when she is breastfeeding.
+There are no specific safety concerns with a woman receiving the HPV vaccine when she is breastfeeding.